Tuscarawas Metropolitan Housing Authority

-Tuscarawas Metropolitan Housing Authority is a public housing agency in New Philadelphia, Ohio that participates in the Section 8 Housing Choice Voucher program.
+Tuscarawas Metropolitan Housing Authority is a Public Housing Agency in New Philadelphia, Ohio that participates in the Section 8 Housing Choice Voucher (HCV) program.
 As of January 26th, 2020, Tuscarawas Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.

 Tuscarawas Metropolitan Housing Authority serves Tuscarawas County.

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.